MYSOLEAS/plugin-wordpress/readme.txt

 == Installation ==
 1. From Dashboard ( WordPress admin )
 * Go to Plugins -> Add New
-* Search for ‘Sopay Payment Gateway for woocommerce’
+* Search for ‘Soleaspay Payment Gateway for woocommerce’
 * Click on Install Now
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to WooCommerce settings and configure the Sopay payment gateway.